davidhenty/archer2-AMPP-2026-07-28/README.md

 <br /><br /><br /><br /><br />

-# ARCHER2 Advanced MPI course (July 2025)
+# ARCHER2 Advanced MPI course (July 2026)

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-<h3>David Henty EPCC: 29 - 30 July 2025 10:00 - 16:00 BST, online</h3>
+<h3>David Henty EPCC: 28 July 2025 10:00 - 16:00 BST, online</h3>

 This course is aimed at programmers seeking to deepen their understanding of MPI and explore some of its more recent and advanced features.
-We cover topics including exploiting shared-memory access from MPI programs, communicator management and advanced use of collectives.
-We also look at performance aspects such as which MPI routines to use for scalability, MPI internal implementation issues and overlapping communication and calculation.
-Intended learning outcomes
+We cover functionality including exploiting shared-memory access from MPI programs and advanced use of collectives.
+We also look at performance aspects such as MPI internal implementation issues and which MPI point-to-point routines to use for scalability.

+Intended learning outcomes:

 *  Understanding of how internal MPI implementation details affect performance
-*  Techniques for overlapping communications and calculation
-*  Understanding of best practice for MPI+OpenMP programming
+*  Advanced use of collectives via derived datatypes
-*  Knowledge of MPI memory models for RMA operations
+*  MPI shared-memory model

 <h3>Prerequisites</h3>